Who can benefit from feetfirstTM hay

 Every batch of feetfirstTM hay has undergone the most rigorous tests available and meets our standard of less than 10% combined sugar (ESC) and starch.

-Why Water Soluble Carbohydrates are important
+Why Water Soluble Carbohydrates are important for weight management

 Most Water Soluble Carbohydrate (WSC) is digested in the hindgut where the fermentation process slowly releases their breakdown products (sugars) into the bloodstream.
 This slow release does not cause a surge in blood glucose so insulin levels respond more slowly.
 They do however still contribute to the energy content of the diet and this is reflected in the Digestible Energy (DE) value.